alipay/goldfish/docs/guide/reactive-progressive.md

 ## Alipay mini program State Management

 The original framework of Alipay mini program provides the Page/Component level data state management ([this.setData()](https://docs.alipay.com/mini/framework/page-detail#pageprototypesetdatadata-object-callback-function)), but that is not available for Page or Component across scenarios.
-The general solution is to put data into globalData to solve the data sharing problem across pages.
+The general solution is to put data into `globalData` to solve the data sharing problem across pages.

-It can be seen that basic mechanism is available for state management in the original Alipay mini program, which does not suffice the state management in complicated projects.
+It can be seen that basic mechanism is available for state management in the original Alipay mini program, which is not satisfied with the state management in complicated projects.

 ## Goldfish Reactive State Management

-On basis of the related great ideas in the community, Goldfish deposits a set of mini program friendly responsive state management framework, which enables the user to flexibly and efficiently handle the state data.
+On basis of the related great ideas in the community, Goldfish deposits a set of mini program friendly reactive state management framework, which enables the user to flexibly and efficiently handle the state data.

-In Goldfish, state data is responsive, you can use `observable`, `state`, `computed` to create reactive data, and use `AppStore` `PageStore` `ComponentStore` declare store, finally use `createApp` `createPage` `createComponent` to connect store data.
+In Goldfish, state data is reactive, you can use `observable`, `state`, `computed` to create reactive data, and use `AppStore` `PageStore` `ComponentStore` declare store, then use `createApp` `createPage` `createComponent` to connect the store with the view instance (Page, Component, or App).

 ### Component State Management